• Skip to primary navigation

 • skirt or flank steak

-Since the meat will cook in broth, you can use just about any cut of beef.
-Cut it into 1" inch slices first.
+Since the meat will cook in beef broth, you can use just about any cut of beef because the braising method of cooking the beef strips will tenderize them naturally.

 How do I make a Philly Cheesesteak Sandwich?